Systems of Making

 From this, a new challenge for our students arose – the challenge to put this new form of making into the broader context of virtual systems, services and networks.
-Or, to make full use of these new digital technologies, not just developing new ways of making but to take it a step further, beyond another Yoda head, to put these technologies into context and develop new social and cultural systems of making, in the so called ‘digital space’
+Or, to make full use of these new digital technologies, not just for making things but taking it a step further, beyond yet another Yoda head, and putting these technologies into context to develop new social, cultural and commercial systems of making, in the so called ‘digital space’

 This introduces the idea of virtual guilds and the potential for a massive shift in the way products are designed, manufactured and distributed.
 With the opportunity for learning and communicating across time and space via the internet, it is quickly becoming apparent that the role of the designer is changing.
 Already we see online communities working together to improve, reiterate, redesign or simply alter existing resources by trading ideas and skills with the joint aim of gaining knowledge, much like the craft guilds of old.
 This includes speculative design research into new and more inclusive or socially empowering platforms or systems of making for additive manufacturing.